yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 ### Optional

 - `backup_schedule` (Attributes) (see [below for nested schema](#nestedatt--backup_schedule))
-- `cloud_type` (String) Which cloud the cluster is deployed in: AWS or GCP.
+- `cloud_type` (String) The cloud provider where the cluster is deployed: AWS or GCP.
 Default GCP.
-- `cluster_allow_list_ids` (List of String) The list of IDs of allow lists associated with the cluster.
+- `cluster_allow_list_ids` (List of String) List of IDs of the allow lists assigned to the cluster.
-- `cluster_id` (String) The id of the cluster.
-Filled automatically on creating a cluster.
-Use to get a specific cluster.
+- `cluster_id` (String) The ID of the cluster.
+Created automatically when a cluster is created.
+Used to get a specific cluster.
 - `fault_tolerance` (String) The fault tolerance of the cluster.
-- `restore_backup_id` (String) The backup ID to be restored to the cluster.
+- `restore_backup_id` (String) The ID of the backup to be restored to the cluster.

 ### Read-Only